 SIGNS OF GOD’S PLAN TODAY

 The Bible dramatically enlarges on these things in its many prophecies about the nations of the earth, and the outcome we have briefly outlined has been the hope of all faithful believers over the past ages.
 We are privileged today to see how this plan is progressing and being worked out in its final stages.
-We can see Israel established as a nation in its own land; we can see the antagonism of many nations towards Israel, particularly the Arab States and Russia and her satellites (see #7 in this series, Russia in Bible Prophecy).
-The scene is set for the final act, and ours is the honour, through the knowledge of Bible prophecies, of being able to confidently predict how things will work out in the Middle East.
+We can see Israel established as a nation in its own land; we can see the antagonism of many nations towards Israel.
+The scene is set for the final act, and it is an honour, through the knowledge of Bible prophecies, to be able to confidently predict how things will work out in the Middle East.
 It is made possible because God has a plan which involves the Middle East, and has graciously revealed that plan in his word, the Bible.

 CHRIST WILL COME SOON

 We ask you to read the Bible prophecies for yourself, and invite you to avail yourself of explanatory literature to help you in your reading.
 Things are moving very quickly!
 The prayer Jesus taught his followers to pray may soon be a reality -

 “Thy kingdom come.
 Thy will be done on earth, as it is in heaven”

 The Christian hope is to be associated with Jesus in bringing these blessings to a sin-ridden and war-weary world, being made kings and priests to reign with Jesus on the earth (see Revelation 5:9-10).
 There is no reason why this hope should not be yours also!